 Read Matthew 26-27, Mark 14-15, Luke 23, John 18-19

 This day actually begins early in the morning.
 To be more accurate, Jesus never sleeps.
 After spending some very intimate time with His disciples in the upper room for the Passover meal last evening, Jesus goes to the garden of Gethsemane to pray.
 A study of Christ’s life shows that He regularly prayed, but this prayer was different.
 It was the most heart wrenching prayer He has prayed thus far.
 In His humanity, He is in mental anguish over what is about to happen.
 The suffering that He is about to endure is known to Him and He cries out to God:“Father, if you are willing, remove this cup from me.
 Nevertheless, not my will, but yours, be done. … And being in agony he prayed more earnestly; and his sweat became like great drops of blood falling down to the ground.
 (Luke 22:42-44) This cup that Jesus speaks of is the cup of judgement.
 The physical suffering will be nothing compared to the great agony of having the Father turn His back on Him as He is judged for the sins of all mankind!
 He knows this is required, but in His humanness He must wrestle for a time with this.
-A sweet side note found in the gospel of Luke, where at the end of the prayer “there appeared to him an angel from heaven, strengthening him”.
+A sweet side note found in the gospel of Luke, explains that at the end of this soul racking prayer “there appeared to him an angel from heaven, strengthening him”.
 (Luke 22:43) This is a comforting glimpse at the work of angels bringing comfort to Him in his time of great need.
 Yet in the end, of course, He submits to the Father’s will, which is a beautiful example of surrender!

 The next event is the betrayal of Judas, as he brings the religious leaders to arrest Jesus.
 While Judas’ betrayal is expected and even fulfills prophecy, the experience of being betrayed by someone close to you couldn’t have been easy.
-Besides Judas’ betrayal, He will experience the denial of Peter, one of His closest friends.
+Besides Judas’ betrayal, He will experience the denial of Peter, one of His closest relationships.
 When we experience painful relationship situations, let us remember that our Lord understands and knows the pain of betrayal, abandonment and rejection!
 Also remember that both Judas and Peter suffer as well, Judas bitterly faces the reality of his actions and Peter weeps over the depth of his sinful choices.
 While Judas’ remorse leads him to hang himself, Peter’s pain leads Him to repentance and ultimately, restoration, showing us that sinful actions will always lead us somewhere.
 Some people choose to become paralyzed, despondent and miserable as they look at their failures and stay there falling into a deeper hole of bitterness, anger and brokenness, but others, like Peter, allow the experience of failure to lead them to admit their sin and receive the forgiveness that Christ offers!

 The events that occur next are a series of informal and “formal” religious trials, three to be exact, but none of these trials follow the standard rules set up by the Jews for a “criminal”.
 They provide no evidence in Jesus’ favor which would be the regular protocol despite the numerous miracles He has performed in front of them.
 Instead they twist His words, make up evidence and even flat out lie in order to support their bogus claims against Him.
 Along with this sham of a trial, they also verbally abuse Him, mock Him, blaspheme against Him and beat Him.
 They knew He was guilty of nothing, yet they were determined to get rid of Him because of their own pride and self-centeredness.
 Because they are not allowed to actually execute anyone, they take Jesus to the Roman governor Pontius Pilate and then to Herod.
 Despite all of their accusations, Pilate finds Jesus innocent as does Herod.